Yandex Cloud

 For each user-query pair, the rules apply as follows:

-• Rules are checked for matches in the order they are listed in the configuration file.
+• Rules are checked for matches in the order they are specified in the configuration file.
 The first rule matching the user-query pair applies.

 • If none of the rules match the user-query pair, no actions with the query are allowed to the user.